RejaurRahman/blog-camp/README.md

 ## Issues

 1. Hydration issue with post comments form
-2. ES Lint Console log errors
+2. Invalid date on comments
 3. Progress bar on posts not sticky on scroll
 4. Any types fixed across codebase
-5. Image width and height attribute console warning issue
-6. Invalid date on comments

 ## Getting Started